Sicura Console

 Note: Currently only admin users can access enforcement profiles.
 Profiles will be integrated into the RBAC system in a later release.

-This window provides all the details to a profile including its name, description, creation date, and creator, but also the list of rules contained within that profile.
+This window provides details for a profile including its name, description, and the list of rules contained within that profile.

 From here rules can be added or removed as a user sees fit.